lancethepants/tomatoware/README.md

 Tomatoware is a set of scripts to create a native compiling environment for tomato firmware supported routers.
 In fact, tomatoware is firmware agnostic, and should work with DD-WRT and other mipsel based firmwares.

+Downloads for the project can be found at http://lancethepants.com/files

 This project is calld tomatoware because it originally started with the TomatoUSB toolchain, and was designed to use the libraries already built into the TomatoUSB firmware.
 I soon found that the TomatoUSB toolchain is somewhat antiquated, and insufficent for the purpose of this project.
 I decided to use the more up-to-date toolchain provided from entware. http://code.google.com/p/wl500g-repo/